 What goalkeeper training is appropriate for youth players, especially 6-10 yr old's?

-What ever the coach does it should be kept very basic.
-If you have
+Whichever option the coach chooses should be kept very basic.
+It is a bonus if you have

 This program is a complete outline for goalkeepers of all ages.
 Young

 players at this age should continue to develop their foot skills so they can become well rounded players.

 No goalkeeper coach?

 Rotate your kids around and have each player take a turn in goal in a regular league game.

 You run the risk of giving up goals, but the kids will learn about goal keeping. :)

 Run a couple of goalkeeping practices during so the kids get a feel for the basics.